SabbirAhmad26/TrojAI_BU_Depend/README.md

-This repo contains the submission to the [TrojAI leaderboard](https://pages.nist.gov/trojai/) from IARPA for the round rl-colorful-memory-sep2024.
+This repository contains the submission to the [TrojAI leaderboard](https://pages.nist.gov/trojai/) from IARPA for the round rl-colorful-memory-sep2024.

 Every solution submitted for evaluation is containerized via [Singularity](https://singularity.hpcng.org/) (see this [Singularity tutorial](https://pawseysc.github.io/sc19-containers/)).